model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 - **Scalability:** Function contracts are sound (over)abstractions of function behavior.
-By verifiying the contract against its implemetation and subsequently performing caller verification against the (cheaper) abstraction verification can be modularized, cached and thus scaled.
+By verifiying the contract against its implemetation and subsequently performing caller verification against the (cheaper) abstraction, verification can be modularized, cached and thus scaled.
-- **Unbounded Verification:** Contracts can be reasoned over inductively and thus verify recursive functions.
+- **Unbounded Verification:** The abstraction provided by the contract can be used instead of a recursive call, thus allowing verification of recursive functions.

 Enabling function contracts is a non-invasive change.
 While it contains a new API, that API is strictly additive for users.
 All prior operations are unchanged.